moin-dbud/Projects/README.md

-# Internship Projects - StaxTech 🚀
+# Projects Repository

-This repository contains the two projects I completed as part of my 1-month **Software Developer Internship** at **StaxTech**.
-The internship focused on hands-on learning, problem-solving, and demonstrating core development skills through real-world projects.
+This repository contains two web development projects:

-## 🧑‍💻 About Me
+1. **Student Management System**

-Hi, I’m **Moin Sameer Sheikh**, an AI and Data Science student passionate about building intelligent systems and crafting innovative web solutions.
-This internship allowed me to apply my technical knowledge, explore different stacks, and contribute meaningfully through independent project work.
+2. **Blog Website**

 ---

-## 📁 Projects Included
+## Project 1: Student Management System

-### 1. 🎓 Student Management System
+### Description

-A web-based platform to manage student records efficiently.
-It provides a user-friendly interface for adding, updating, deleting, and viewing student data.
+The Student Management System is a web application designed to help educational institutions manage student data efficiently.
+It provides features for adding, updating, viewing, and deleting student records.
+The system is built with user-friendly interfaces and backend logic to handle data storage and retrieval seamlessly.

 **🔧 Tech Stack:**
 | Category     | Technology         |